Session Summary

 CheckTimeThreshold(interval time.Duration) |

-Returns true when time since last event exceeds interval |
+Returns true when the checked session's last event is older than the interval |

 CheckTokenThreshold(tokenCount int) |